 Network structure and connectivity (from another manuscript in progress)

-BLA was estimated to have 43,000~50,000 neurons (Tuunanen and Pitkanen, 2000; Mozhui et al., 2007; Yang et al., 2008).
+Rodent BLA was estimated to have 43,000~50,000 neurons (Tuunanen and Pitkanen, 2000; Mozhui et al., 2007; Yang et al., 2008).
 We developed a scaled down (~2: 1) model of this region with 27,000 neurons randomly distributed in a cuboid geometry with sides 1.4 x 1.4 x 1.4 mm.
-The model included 24,300 PNs (type-A: type-C in the ratio 64:26), and 2,700 ITNs, with a PN:ITN ratio of 9:1 (Headley et al., unpublished data), ensuring an inter-soma distance > 25 µm.
+The model included 24,300 PNs (type-A: type-C in the ratio 64:26), and 2,430 PV Basket Cells, and 270 Chandelier cells with a PN:ITN ratio of 9:1 (Headley et al., unpublished data), ensuring an inter-soma distance > 25 µm.

 Intrinsic connections.
 Except for ITN-ITN connectivity that had both synaptic and electrical components, all other connections were via chemical synapses; hereafter, unless qualified by ‘electrical’, the connections are assumed to be synaptic.
 Connection probabilities have been found to be distance-dependent for PN-PN contacts in BLA, and we used 3%, 2% and 1% probabilities for inter-PN distances of 50, 100 and 200 µm, respectively (Stoop Lab, personal communications).
-For connections from 200-600 mm, a 0.5% connectivity was used.
+For connections from 200-600 µm, a 0.5% connectivity was used.
+This resulted in the convergence found in Table 3.
 For all the other connection types, we used data from in vitro BLA reports (Woodruff and Sah, 2007), limiting connectivity from/to ITNs to within ~300 µm.
 Using such data, probabilities in the model for unidirectional ITN-to-PN and PN-to-ITN synaptic connections, and for ITN-to-ITN electrical connections were, respectively, 34%, 12%, and 8%.
 Also, reciprocal connections between PNs and ITNs was set to 16%.
 In BLA, electrically coupled ITNs have 50% and 25% probability, respectively, of unidirectional and bidirectional synaptic connectivity; the corresponding numbers for ITNs not electrically coupled were 19% and 3% (Woodruff and Sah, 2007).
 These connectivity numbers in our model resulted in an overall synaptic ITN-ITN connectivity of 26% of which 20% was unidirectional and 3% bi-directional.
 These probabilities resulted in the following intrinsic connectivity in the model: each PN received 24.98+/-9.5 excitatory connections from other PNs, and 42.6± 12.9 inhibitory connections from ITNs; each ITN received 214.8±58 excitatory connections from PNs, and 21.6± 7.4 inhibitory connections from other ITNs.
 Next, we consider extrinsic connectivity.

 _____________________________________

-The connectivity between PNs to ITNs & ITNs to PNs is 33% & 60%, respectively.
-There are no PN-PN, ITN-ITN or Chn-Chn connections in the network structure.

 Info./Data from Madhu: Each principal neuron receives input from 2-3 Chandeliers while Chandelier innervate onto 50-100 principal neurons.
 Principal neurons make large monosynaptic connections on Chns and Interneurons.
 A single spike in a principal neuron could drive interneurons (including Chn) to threshold.
 There is about 40% reciprocal connections ( 9/22 Chn- Pyr pairs).
 2 PV neurons may converge on a Chandelier.